 In particular, they mention investing in a D-lock for locking up bikes when they are not being used to give maximum security.
 A D-lock has a double bolted mechanism which makes them more difficult for thieves to break in to.
 Similarly, they are more resistant to being cut through by bolt cutters and other hand tools.
 It is advised that you do not just lock your bike frame to your wheel, because despite thieves not being able to wheel your bike away, they can lift it up and walk away with it.

 Locking your bike to a fixed, stationary object is also a deterrent for thieves.
 Rather than attaching your bike to railings or lampposts, where the bike can be lifted over, it is better and more effective to secure your bike to a designated bike rack.
-Many different bike racks are available such as Sheffield Cycle Stands and Wall Racks which all work perfectly, providing fixtures for your bikes to be attached to.
+Many different bike racks are available such as Sheffield Cycle Stands which work perfectly, providing fixtures for your bikes to be attached to.
 It is also advisory to use a Cycle Shelter to lock your bike.
 By locking your bike to a designated cycle rail then you are putting off thieves who will not want to operate in areas where people will be looking out for obvious bike theft, such as around cycle stands and shelters.

 This hoax that took place in Cambridge is something which needs to shock the general public into seeing how easy it is to have your bike stolen in broad daylight.
 Therefore, encouraging people to buy durable, resistant locks for their bikes and fasten them to designated bike racks when they are not in use to limit the number of bikes that are stolen.